Bob Randall (Aboriginal Australian elder): Early life

+Career

 Community work

 Randall moved to Darwin and later to Adelaide, South Australia, working, studying, establishing a career as an Aboriginal cultural educator, and looking for his family and country of belonging.
 He was affectionately known as "Uncle Bob" or "Tjilpi" (old man or uncle).
 He established Croker Island Night and several organisations in Darwin including the RRT Pony Club, Boxing Club, Folk Club, the Aboriginal Development Foundation.
 He worked as a counsellor through the Methodist Uniting Church.

+He has taught his cultural awareness programs around the world, and written books about what he teaches.
+Much of it is based on the Aṉangu concept of Kanyini, which embodies the principles of "caring for the environment and each other with unconditional love and responsibility".
+He explains the Pitjantjatjara word as "best expressed in English as the combination of the two words 'responsibility' and 'love', but it is actually a relationship; it is an enormous caring with no limit – it has no timeframe: it is eternal...
+The interconnectedness of my belief system, my spirituality, my land, and my family...
+I've got to connect with each of these to be whole...".

 In 1970, Randall helped establish the Adelaide Community College for Aboriginal people and lectured at the college on Aboriginal culture.
 He served as the director of the Northern Territory Legal Aid Service in Alice Springs.

 He was a member of the committee of the Aboriginal Publications Foundation, which published the magazine Identity, in the 1970s.

 He established Aboriginal and Torres Strait Islander Centres at Australian National University, University of Canberra, and University of Wollongong.

+On 26 May 1998, Randall and his daughter Dorothea Randall performed at Parliament House, Canberra, as part of the first National Sorry Day commemoration.

+In 2008, he served as one of three national patrons of the World Harmony Run, along with former athlete and then mayor of the Gold Coast, Ron Clarke, and former Governor-General Sir William Deane.
+As part of his role, he invited a small team of athletes to spend time with the Mutitjulu community, where he was living by then.

+He was recognised as one of the traditional owners of Uluru.

 Music

 Randall led a country music band that serviced regional Aboriginal communities.
 In the early 1970s, Randall earned widespread recognition for his song, "My Brown Skin Baby, They Take 'Im Away," which garnered national and international attention on the issues of the Stolen Generation and opened the door for Indigenous story songwriters throughout Australia.
-It led to the filming of a documentary of the same name that won the Bronze Prize at the Cannes Film Festival.
-His lifelong efforts to retain Aboriginal culture and restore equal rights for all living were recognized in 1999, when he was named NAIDOC's "Person of the Year."

-He performed on stage in Child of the Night and Dream of Reconciliation.
+It was first produced on vinyl in 1977, on The First Australians: Songs by Aboriginal and Torres Strait Islanders, an album featuring both traditional and contemporary Indigenous Australian music, produced by the Aboriginal Artists Agency.
+The song was later described as "the first anthem" for the Stolen Generations.